 I'm the Chief Marketing Officer at CO-OP Financial Services, a financial technology company for 3,500 credit unions and their 60 million members.
-I handle the company’s go-to-market strategy, managing the ways CO-OP’s brand experience is delivered through message, product and value chain.
-I am also the founder of THINK by CO-OP, an innovation content platform empowering the evolution of mission-driven financial services.
+I handle the company’s go-to-market strategy, managing the ways CO-OP’s brand experience is delivered through a message, product and value chain.
+I am also the founder of THINK by CO-OP, an innovative content platform empowering the evolution of mission-driven financial services.

 How did you begin on this career path?